Rated 4.9/5 by verified buyers

 • Locked, blocked, or chained exit doors (the single most dangerous violation)

-• Propped-open fire doors that should be self-closing
+• Propped-open fire doors that should be self-closing, or a door closer that no longer latches the door

 • Missing or non-functional emergency lighting with no testing records

-• Missing, expired, or unmaintained portable fire extinguishers (monthly visual inspection records and annual maintenance tags)
+• Missing, expired, or unmaintained portable fire extinguishers (monthly visual inspection records and annual maintenance tags), or units mounted outside the required mounting height and travel-distance limits

 • Exceeding posted occupant load in assembly spaces